rightjs/rightjs-docs/docs/en/tutorials/rightjs-extending.md

 ## JavaScript Natives Extending, :natives

-When we are talking about extending native units like {String}, {Array}, {Function} etc. we are talking about extending the object prototypes.
-So the extension of natives is simple.
-Just use the `$ext` function on the unit prototype like that
+For most JavaScript native units, like {String}, {Array}, {Function}, etc. there are class level methods like {String.include}, {Array.include}, etc. which are consistent with other units and meant to help you to extend native classes.
+The process of extending looks as simple as that

-    $ext(Array.prototype, {
+    Array.include({
       myMethod1: function() { return 1; },
       myMethod2: function() { return 2; }
     });